 c.
 Execution plan – maybe this is one of the hardest thing to do but it’s one of the most relevant.
 How will you execute the visual content?
 Who will create those visual contents?
 Here it’s not about ideas and creativity, here is about execution and you need a plan for this.

 According to a study by MIT,the brain can process a visual in 13 milliseconds.
-So yes, visual content is easy to consume and understand and this is what makes it so important for the content marketing strategy.
+So yes, visual content marketing is easy to consume and understand and this is what makes it so important for the content marketing strategy.

-Don’t forget, you can’t create a visual content strategy if you don’t have a documented content marketing strategy, because it won’t work alone.
+Don’t forget, you can’t create a visual content marketing strategy if you don’t have a documented content marketing strategy, because it won’t work alone.